 Fill values in a column

-You can use fill up and fill down to replace null values with the last non-empty value in a column.
+You can use fill up and fill down to replace null values with the last nonempty value in a column.
 For example, imagine the following table where you'd like to fill down in the Date column and fill up in the Comments column.

-Source table with null cells in the Date, Units, and Total columns and empty cells in the Item, Unit Price, and Comments columns.
+Screenshot of the source table with null cells in the Date, Units, and Total columns and empty cells in the Item, Unit Price, and Comments columns.

 The outcome that you'd expect is shown in the following image.

-Output table that no longer contains any null or empty cells, and the comment column renamed to Sales Person.
+Screenshot of the output table that no longer contains any null or empty cells, and the comment column renamed to Sales Person.

 Fill down